Thekkady

 Periyar Tiger Trail – adventure trekking & camping

-A unique programme conducted by a team of ex-poachers-turned-protectors of the forests.
+A unique program conducted by a team of ex-poachers-turned-protectors of the forests.
 They are having extensive knowledge of forest terrain and biodiversity.
-Here, visitors obtain an opportunity to encounter some of the interesting wildlife of Periyar Tiger Reserve, such as Nilgiri langur, giant squirrel, elephant, gaur, sambar and, who knows, even the tiger!
+Here, visitors obtain an opportunity to encounter some of the interesting wildlife of Periyar Tiger Reserve, such as Nilgiri langur, giant squirrel, elephant, gaur, sambar, and, who knows, even the tiger!
 The trek route covers hills and valleys with a variety of tropical plant life.
-Vegetarian cuisine and tents for stay will be provided during the memorable night that follows.
+Vegetarian cuisine and tents for the stay will be provided during the memorable night that follows.
 Remember to listen to unusual and hair-raising adventure stories from your hospitable guides accompanying the team.

-Here, one may chance to encounter much indigenous wildlife like Nilgiri langur, giant squirrel, elephant and who knows, even the tiger!
+Here, one may chance to encounter much indigenous wildlife like Nilgiri langur, giant squirrel, elephant, and who knows, even the tiger!
 The trek route passes through hills and valleys with a variety of tropical plants and wide-open spaces.
 Enroute vegetarian meals will be prepared and served and country tents will be pitched for holing up in the night.
-Trekking groups are accompanied by armed forest guards with good communication equipments, and geared to face any emergency situation.
+Trekking groups are accompanied by armed forest guards with good communication equipment, and geared to face any emergency situation.
 Remember to listen to unusual and strange adventure stories of the former poachers, now your guides and protectors of the forests.

 Preconditions for joining the tiger trail